snowdriftcoop/snowdrift/BUILD.md

 ### Using Stripe in development

-Register an account on the [Stripe] website.
+1. Register an account on the [Stripe] website.
 Go to your new account dashboard and click the "API" link to obtain your publishable and secret test keys.

-Create a new file named `.stripe_keys` in the top-level directory and add your keys as environment variables:
+2. Create a new file named `.stripe_keys` in the top-level directory of the snowdrift project and add your keys as environment variables:

 ```
 export STRIPE_PUBLISHABLE_KEY="stripe_pub_key"
 export STRIPE_SECRET_KEY="stripe_sec_key"
 ```

-Build your snowdrift development site, log in and navigate to the dashboard payment settings page.
+3. Build your snowdrift development site, log in and navigate to the dashboard payment settings page.
 Press the "Set up Stripe" button and provide the following details on the Checkout form:

 - One of the [Stripe test card numbers], e.g. "4242 4242 4242 4242"
 - Any future expiration date
 - Any 3-digit CVC code
 - Any postal code, e.g. "12345"

-Click "Register" to submit the form and complete the setup.
+4. Click "Register" to submit the form and complete the setup.

-If the "Set up Stripe" button does not appear and you have an ad or general-purpose blocker extension installed on your browser, you may need to add an exception to your blocker settings for the development site.
+Note: If the "Set up Stripe" button does not appear and you have an ad or general-purpose blocker extension installed on your browser, you may need to add an exception to your blocker settings for the development site.